-186 "4.
-Environmental Consequences 4.1 Introduction
+4. Environmental Consequences 4.1 Introduction

-Finally, all BLM ROW grants are approved subject to the regulations set forth in 43 CFR Part 2800, which specify that the BLM may, at any time, change the terms and conditions of a ROW grant ""as a result of changes in legislation, regulations, or as otherwise necessary to protect public health or safety or the environment"" (43 CFR 2805.15(e)).
-The BLM will monitor conditions and review any ROW grant issued for the PSEGS to evaluate if future changes to the grant terms and conditions are necessary or justified under this provision of the regulations to further minimize or reduce impacts resulting from the project.
+Finally, all BLM ROW grants are approved subject to the regulations set forth in 43 CFR Part 2800, which specify that the BLM may, at any time, change the terms and conditions of a ROW grant "as a result of changes in legislation, regulations, or as otherwise necessary to protect public health or safety or the environment" (43 CFR 2805.15(e)).
+The BLM will monitor conditions and review any ROW grant issued for the Palen Solar Electric Generating System to evaluate if future changes to the grant terms and conditions are necessary or justified under this provision of the regulations to further minimize or reduce impacts resulting from the project.
 If approved, the solar energy ROW authorization would include diligent development terms and conditions, consistent with the requirements of 43 CFR 2805.12(i)(5).
 Failure of the holder to comply with the diligent development terms and conditions would provide the BLM authorized officer the authority to suspend or terminate the authorization (43 CFR 2807.17).

-If approved, the solar energy ROW authorization also would include a required ""Performance and Reclamation"" bond to ensure compliance with the terms and conditions of the ROW authorization, which is consistent with the requirements of 43 CFR 2805.12(g).
-The ""Performance and Reclamation"" bond would consist of three components.
-The first component would be hazardous materials, the second component would be the decommissioning and removal of improvements and facilities, and the third component would address reclamation, revegetation, restoration and soil stabilization.
+If approved, the solar energy ROW authorization also would include a required "Performance and Reclamation" bond to ensure compliance with the terms and conditions of the ROW authorization, which is consistent with the requirements of 43 CFR 2805.12(g).
+The "Performance and Reclamation" bond would consist of three components.
+The first component would be hazardous materials, the second component would be the decommissioning and removal of improvements and facilities, and the third component would address reclamation, revegetation, restoration, and soil stabilization.

 4.1.6 Irreversible and Irretrievable Commitment of Resources

 As discussed in the PSPP PA/FEIS, NEPA requires an analysis of the significant irreversible effects of a proposed action.
-The PSEGS would irretrievably commit resources over the 30-50 year life of the project.
-After 30-50 years, the PSEGS would be decommissioned and the land returned to its pre-project state.
+The Palen Solar Electric Generating System would irretrievably commit resources over the 30-50 year life of the project.
+After 30-50 years, the Palen Solar Electric Generating System would be decommissioned and the land returned to its pre-project state.
 This would indicate that potentially some of the resources on site could be retrieved.
 However, 30-50 years is a long time and many variables could affect the affected area over that period.
 In addition, it is debatable how well the site can recover to its pre- project state.
 Open desert lands and sensitive desert habitats can take a long time to recover from disturbances such as development.
-This and other irreversible and irretrievable commitments of resources that would be required if the PSEGS or another action alternative were approved are described and analyzed throughout this Chapter 4.
+This and other irreversible and irretrievable commitments of resources that would be required if the Palen Solar Electric Generating System or another action alternative were approved are described and analyzed throughout this Chapter 4.

 4.1.7 Relationship Between Short-Term Uses of Man's Environment and the Maintenance and Enhancement of Long-Term Productivity

 The short-term uses of the environment as a result of the implementation of any of the action alternatives include those typically found with solar energy development.
-Short-term impacts associated with construction activities are described on a resource-by-resource basis in this Chapter 4, and include effects to the natural environment, cultural resources, and recreation resources.
+Short-term impacts associated with construction activities are described on a resource-by-resource basis in this Chapter 4, and include effects on the natural environment, cultural resources, and recreation resources.
 These can be compared to the long-term benefits of the action alternatives, which would provide for the production of clean, renewable energy consistent with federal and state goals to increase production of renewable energy to help reduce dependence on fossil fuels.
-Palen Solar Electric Generating System Draft SEIS 4.1-25 July 2013"
+The Palen Solar Electric Generating System Draft SEIS 4.1-25 July 2013 offers further insight.

-187 4.
-Environmental Consequences 4.1 Introduction
+4. Environmental Consequences 4.1 Introduction

-This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 4.1-26 July 2013
+This page is intentionally left blank in the Palen Solar Electric Generating System Draft SEIS 4.1-26 July 2013.